Documentation Index

 4. Configure the following settings:

-• Key: Keys are used for describing and grouping Translation Codes together.
-Each key must be lower case and include no spaces.
-Translation Codes that share the same key must have the same value type.
+• Key: Keys describe and group translation codes.
+Each key must be lowercase and include no spaces.
+Translation codes that share the same key must have the same value type.

-• Type: Determines what type of data the Translation Code expects for input.
+• Type: Determines what type of data the translation code expects as input.

 • String: any text string of characters